rbind/njtierney.com/content/post/2016-11-06-simple-s3-methods.markdown

 ```

 The "poor man's S3 method" does what it needs to do.
 However, one must ask how sustainable this would be for an entire programming language?
 Imagine if a colleague creates a new tree method that needs it's own `rss()`.
-He will need to convince the maintainer to add his class into your ifelse() chain.
-Failing this, he could just overwrite the function `rss()`, with predictably disastrous results.
+They will need to convince the maintainer to add their class into your ifelse() chain.
+Failing this, they could just overwrite the function `rss()`, with predictably disastrous results.
 In reality, it's probably better to do all of these things with one method.
 R's S3 methods mean that R developers can utilise a common interface without having to update it when new classes come along.
 It also means overloading clashes are less likely.

 So let us create an S3 method to demonstrate.